 This Provincial Budget Formats Guide forms a basis for comparable provincial information.
-With this edition, minimal changes to the 2012 Guide are proposed as this will provide a degree of stability, while at the same time focus on improving the quality and consistency of budget documents across provinces.
+Minimal changes to the guide are proposed as this will provide a degree of stability, while at the same time focus on improving the quality and consistency of budget documents across provinces.

 The foreword offers the MEC responsible for Finance within a province with an opportunity to present the political priorities on which the budget is based together with general information on economic and financial developments within the province.
 This reiterates the fact that the budget is more than just about numbers.
 It explains how the budget reflects government's policies and priorities, and shows how these will translate into service delivery.
-The MEC also endorses the budget for 2013 and provides a commitment to supporting and ensuring its implementation.
+The MEC also endorses the budget and provides a commitment to supporting and ensuring its implementation.

-The Guide consists of three main sections, Overview of Provincial Revenue and Expenditure, Estimates of Provincial Revenue and Expenditure and formats for budgets to be published in government gazettes in line with the 2013 Division of Revenue Act supported by excel tables and an excel database, which allows for electronic aggregation and eliminates unacceptable calculation errors.
-National Treasury, in its vision for uniformity in financial management practices introduced the terms Overview of Provincial Revenue and Expenditure and Estimates of Provincial Revenue and Expenditure replacing the terms Budget Statement 1 and Budget Statement 2 respectively.
-These adjustments afford a closer linguistic alignment between national and provincial budget documentation.
+The guide consists of three main sections: Overview of Provincial Revenue and Expenditure; Estimates of Provincial Revenue and Expenditure; and Definitions and examples, including formats for allocations and budgets to schools and hospitals to be published in government gazettes in line with the 2015 Division of Revenue Act (DoRA).
+These are supported by excel tables and an excel database, which allows for electronic aggregation and eliminates calculation errors.
+Formats for budgets and allocations to be published in government gazettes as required by the DoRA (2015) have been included for reference purposes only, and are not for inclusion in the budget documents.

-The first section describes the Overview of Provincial Revenue and Expenditure, which is the sole responsibility of a Provincial Treasury.
-It gives a snapshot of the socio-economic and demographic profile of the province and illustrates how these, link to the various Provincial Growth and Development Strategies.
-It provides an overview of the Provincial Budget, budget process and discusses current and anticipated medium term budget trends.
-Overview of Provincial Revenue and Expenditure offers a detailed analysis of provincial receipt and payment performance, covering infrastructure; transfers to public entities and local government.
-It provides information on payments by municipality, district and ward; personnel numbers and costs; and payments on training.
+The first section sketches the Overview of Provincial Revenue and Expenditure (OPRE), which is the sole responsibility of the provincial treasury.
+It gives a snapshot of the demographic and socio-economic profile of the province and illustrates how this links to the Provincial Growth and Development Strategy (PGDS).
+The province is also required to provide a narrative establishing the alignment of provincial plans to broad national planning and policy as outlined by the National Development Plan (NDP) and the Medium Term Strategic Framework (MTSF).
+It provides an overview of the provincial budget, budget process and discusses current and anticipated medium term budget trends.
+OPRE offers a detailed analysis of provincial receipt and payment performance, covering: infrastructure; transfers to public entities and local government.
+It provides information on payments by functional area and geographic boundary to municipality and district level; personnel numbers and costs; and payments on training.
 Overview of Provincial Revenue and Expenditure further assigns a section to analysing the province's fiscal performance over recent years and draws attention to the fiscal challenges confronting the province.

-Estimates of Provincial Revenue and Expenditure allows departments to compile and communicate their budgets, provides current and anticipated medium term budget trends, provide an overview of departmental estimates based on the standardised budget and programme structures for a particular sector, focuses on strategic service delivery and gives a high level overview of performance measures and targets as defined in departmental Strategic Plans and Annual Performance Plans.
+Estimates of Provincial Revenue and Expenditure (EPRE) allows departments to compile and communicate their budgets, provides current and anticipated medium term budget trends, provide an overview of departmental estimates based on the standardised budget and programme structures for a particular sector, focuses on strategic service delivery and gives a high level overview of performance measures and targets as defined in departmental Strategic Plans and Annual Performance Plans.

 The estimation of revenue and expenditure present a valuable research resource and give effect to relevant legislation, which include amongst others the Constitution, Public Finance Management Act and the Right to Access of Information Act.
 It is for this reason that uniform budget documents are a prerequisite.
-The inclusion of photographs (especially of persons) in budget documents detracts from the quality and integrity associated with Budget documents across the world and is thus unacceptable.
+The inclusion of photographs (especially of persons) in budget documents detracts from the quality and integrity associated with budget documents across the world and is thus unacceptable.